SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/boundary_condition_parameters/readme.md

 <h5 id="temporal_spatial_distribution_bc"> Temporal and spatial values for boundary conditions </h5>
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #d0d0d0; border-left: 1px solid #d0d0d0">
 A spatial distribution of values is used for only Neumann or Traction boundary condition types to specify a spatially varying load (pressure/traction).
-The values are stored as nodel values for a face in a VTK VTP format file.
+The values are stored as nodal values for a face in a VTK VTP format file.

 A temporal distribution specifies the time-dependent values of a state variable.
 The values are stored as the value of a state variable integrated over a face stored in a text file.